 In addition to polysilicon, we also depend on the supply of other raw materials such as steel and slurry for our production activities.
-Given our focus on cost reductions in a market where our products are under an industry-wide downward pressure on pricing, we may be outbid by purchasers in other industries or other players in the same industry in competition for such raw materials.
+Given our focus on cost reductions in a market where our products are subject to industry-wide downward pricing pressure, we may be outbid by purchasers in other industries or other players in the same industry for such raw materials.
 If we are unable to secure the supply of such raw materials at reasonable costs, we may experience interruptions to our production or otherwise incur significant costs that could have a material adverse effect on our business and results of operations.

-Moreover, we are subject to fluctuations in the prices of such other raw materials.
-If we are unable to manage such risks, we may incur substantial costs when the prices of the raw materials increase significantly or experience write-downs in our inventory of raw materials when their prices decline, which in turn could have a material adverse effect on our business and results of operations.
+Moreover, we are subject to fluctuations in the prices of other raw materials.
+If we are unable to manage such risks, we may incur substantial costs when the prices of such raw materials increase significantly or experience write-downs in our inventory when their prices decline, which in turn could have a material adverse effect on our business, financial condition and results of operations.

-We may be exposed to infringement or misappropriation claims by third parties which, if determined adversely to us, could cause us to pay significant damage awards.
+We may be exposed to intellectual property infringement or misappropriation claims by third parties which, if determined adversely to us, could cause us to pay significant damage awards.